byte2bit/nucleo-marzipano/README.txt

 Deployment
 ----------

-To deploy the application, upload the contents of the `app-files` folder into a hosting service.
+To deploy the application, upload the contents of the folder into a hosting service.